indigodavid/awesome-books/README.md

 > Description the project.

+This repository contains an web app that allows to add and remove book's data using Javascript

 ## Built With

-- Major languages
+- Javascript
-- Frameworks
+- HTML
-- Technologies used
+- CSS

 ## Live Demo (if available)